National Library of Australia: Australian & General Collection

-The Library collects material produced by Australians, for Australians or about the Australian experience in all formats—not just printed works—books, serials, newspapers, maps, posters, music and printed ephemera—but also online publications and unpublished material such as manuscripts, pictures and oral histories.
+The library collects material produced by Australians, for Australians or about the Australian experience in all formats—not just printed works—books, serials, newspapers, maps, posters, music and printed ephemera—but also online publications and unpublished material such as manuscripts, pictures and oral histories.
 Hazel de Berg began recording Australian writers, artists, musicians and others in the Arts community in 1957.
 She conducted nearly 1300 interviews.
-Together with the Library, she was a pioneer in the field in Australia, working together for twenty-seven years.
+Together with the library, she was a pioneer in the field in Australia, working together for twenty-seven years.

 A core Australiana collection is that of John A. Ferguson.
-The Library has particular collection strengths in the performing arts, including dance.
+The library's Australiana collections are the nation's most important resource of materials recording Australia's cultural heritage.
+The library has particular collection strengths in the performing arts, including dance.

-The Library contains a considerable collection of general overseas and rare book materials, as well as world-class Asian and Pacific collections which augment the Australiana collections.
+The library contains a considerable collection of general overseas and rare book materials, as well as world-class Asian and Pacific collections which augment the Australiana collections.
 The print collections are further supported by extensive microform holdings.

-The Library also maintains the National Reserve Braille Collection.
+The library also maintains the National Reserve Braille Collection.

 As a national library, the NLA is required by legal deposit provisions enshrined in the Copyright Act 1968 to collect a copy of every Australian publication in the country, which publishers must submit upon publication of the material.

-At the end of the Australian financial year of 2018–2019, the National Library collection comprised 7,717,579 items, and an additional 17,950 m of manuscript material.
-The Library's collections of Australiana have developed into the nation's single most important resource of materials recording the Australian cultural heritage.
+At the end of the Australian financial year of 2018–19, the National Library collection comprised 7,717,579 items, and an additional 17,950 m of manuscript material.
+The library's collections of Australiana have developed into the nation's single most important resource of materials recording the Australian cultural heritage.
 Australian writers, editors and illustrators are actively sought and well represented, whether published in Australia or overseas.

-The Library's collection includes all formats of material, from books, journals, websites and manuscripts to pictures, photographs, maps, music, oral history recordings, manuscript papers and ephemera.
+The library's collection includes all formats of material, from books, journals, websites and manuscripts to pictures, photographs, maps, music, oral history recordings, manuscript papers and ephemera.
+With the assistance and support of library staff from London, New York City, and Jakarta, building various collections have been possible.

-Approximately 94.1% of the Library's collection had been catalogued by July 2019, a total of 5,453,888 items and these are discoverable through the online catalogue.
+Approximately 94.1% of the library's collection had been catalogued by July 2019, a total of 5,453,888 items and these are discoverable through the online catalogue.

 Digital collections

-The Library is a world leader in digital preservation techniques, and has maintained an Internet-accessible archive of selected Australian websites called the Pandora Archive since 1996.
+The library is a world leader in digital preservation techniques, and has maintained an Internet-accessible archive of selected Australian websites called the Pandora Archive since 1996.
 The Australian Web Archive, released in March 2019, combines records from PANDORA, the Australian Government Web Archive (AGWA), and other websites published in Australia.
 In the 2019 federal budget, the government allocated A$10 million to the library, intended to be spread over four years to set up a digitisation fund.